Using Agents and Tools

 @full_stack_dev

 The plugin enables tools to be grouped together.
-The @full_stack_dev agent is a combination of the @cmd_runner, @editor and @files tools.
+The @full_stack_dev agent is a combination of the @cmd_runner, @editor and @files tools:

 Approvals